fusterma/JUAS2024B/installation_guide.md

 ### Test Python on a web page

-If you are not familiar with Python and you have not it installed on your laptop, you can start playing with simple python snippets on the web (e.g., [CoLab](https://colab.research.google.com/drive/1Pk-UPE2-OCA2UCFIunqDwxXmQi9Yvp-C?usp=sharing), a google account is needed).
+If you are not familiar with Python, and you do not have it installed on your laptop, you can start playing with simple python snippets on the web (e.g., [CoLab](https://colab.research.google.com/drive/1Pk-UPE2-OCA2UCFIunqDwxXmQi9Yvp-C?usp=sharing), a google account is needed).

 ---
 # Software Setup

-In this section we will explain how to install Python and JupyterLab on your laptop.
+In this section, we will explain how to install Python and JupyterLab on your laptop.
 JupyterLab is a user-friendly environment to work with Python.
 You can find an overview on JupyterLab [here](https://jupyterlab.readthedocs.io/en/stable/).